EligelloDerErste/The-Computer-/README.md

 ## 📌 Note

-This repository is currently used for development purposes.
+This repository is currently used for news only.
 Release date, and further details will be announced later.

 ---